-- The loan balance will be transferred to the National Student Loans Service Centre and they will update the borrower's credit report; and - The loan will then be administered under the terms and conditions of the Master Student Financial Assistance Agreement (MSFAA).
+- The loan balance will be transferred to the National Student Loans Service Centre and they will update the borrower's credit report; and - Once the loan is returned to the NSLSC, borrowers will need to sign a revision of terms to acknowledge their contract, including their new monthly payment, account number and loan amortization. - The loan will then be administered under the terms and conditions of the Master Student Financial Assistance Agreement (MSFAA).
 If the borrower does not have a signed MSFAA on file at the time of rehabilitation, they may be required to submit an MSFAA before the rehabilitation is complete.

 Note: Borrowers who rehabilitate their B.C.
 Student Loan may be eligible for the B.C.
-Repayment Assistance Plan (see Chapter 11, Section 5).
-However, in order to be eligible for any other StudentAid BC or Canada Student Loans Program financial assistance, borrowers must have both their provincial and federal loans in good standing.
+Repayment Assistance Plan (see Chapter 11, Section 3).
+Eligibility will be based on the borrower's period of study end date (PSED), or their rehabilitation date, whichever is more recent.
+In order to be eligible for any other StudentAid BC or Canada Student Loans Program financial assistance, borrowers must have both their provincial and federal loans in good standing.
 This includes the Canada Apprentice Loan (CAL).